Nassim933/test/ExtractPDF.md

 pip install -r requirements.txt
 ```

-And you can now test the app locally:
+And now you can launch the app locally:

 ```agsl
 python3 app.py